lsst-sitcom/sitcomtn-037/index.rst

 Camera diagnostic cluster is to use a simplified set of tools to perform rapid yet rudimentary on-the-fly calculations, all managed by the camera team.
 Examples include calculations like means and standard deviations of overscan regions etc.
-Using the DM toolset, although useful, would add significant complexity, specifically in regards to maintenance and updates, that would go largely unused if the desire was only to replace the values being calculated now during EO testing.
+Using the DM tool set, although useful, would add significant complexity, specifically in regards to maintenance and updates, that would go largely unused if the desire was only to replace the values being calculated now during EO testing.
-Instead, these same types of calculations will also be run using the DM toolset as part of the Rapid Analysis Pipeline.
+Instead, these same types of calculations will also be run using the DM tool set as part of the Rapid Analysis Pipeline.

 Antu at the Base
 ^^^^^^^^^^^^^^^^

 The original project plan has Antu residing at the base, acting as a general compute facility to support commissioning and summit personnel.
-Rapid analysis is to be run on Antu, where there is significantly more computing power and storage which has several implications, specifically in regards to what happens in the event of an outage.
+Rapid analysis is to be run on Antu, where there is significantly more computing power and storage which has several implications, specifically in regards to what happens in the event of an outage, this was discussed in `Deliverable 2`_.
 Another way to frame the issue, is to consider what is critical to be computed in the event of a connection loss to the Base Facility.
 Unfortunately, the definition of what needs to be calculated on the summit to support operations is very heavily tied to the concept of "Degraded mode," which is currently not sufficiently defined to draw a single conclusion.
 Therefore, we consider here three separate states of functionality for the observatory in the event of an outage: